Consensys/doc.quorum-key-manager/docs/index.md

 ---
 title: Quorum Key Manager
 description: Quorum Key Manager
+slug: overview
 ---

 # Quorum Key Manager

 ## What is Quorum Key Manager?

 Quorum Key Manager is an Ethereum account and key management service developed under the [BSL 1.1 license] and written in Go.
 Quorum Key Manager is a signing service that manages accounts, keys, and secrets for the entire Quorum stack, and supports the following vaults:

 - HashiCorp Vault
 - Azure Key Vault